surgery is one of the most overused types of surgery as well as the most common

 insurance pays, even if it is surgery.”
 In one study, back pain sufferers chose to see a primary care physician (PCP) or

 physical therapist (PT) or chiropractor first because of their health plan type, co-payment, and deductible.
 Changing

 these factors to make them more valuable/less expensive/less

 restrictive as to provider type could encourage

 low back pain sufferers to pick non-hospital, conservative

 treatment rather than back surgery.
 (4) Layden Chiropractic likes this!
 Less than 1% of back pain sufferers require back surgery.
 (5) Layden Chiropractic is prepared to assist

-the rest of the Plainville back pain
+the other 99% of the Plainville back pain

 sufferers cope with their back pain and rework their